Page updated 6/1/2018

 In the Irish village of Boolavogue, Wexford, in the summer of 1798 the inhabitants are increasingly affected by the unsettled political situation in the country.
 The village cobbler is murdered by British yeomen and all of the young men except for Art (Garret Keogh) leave to fight in the Rebellion.
 Art is a bewildered innocent who hides from the people as the political and military events are converted to legend.
 His life is gradually transformed and he, too, decides to join the uprising at Vinegar Hill.
 Those left behind in the village – the women, the children and such men who are too old or infirm to fight, try to continue with normal lives as the war continues.
 TCD.IE

-Can’t find online.
+Can’t be found online.

 RTE and IFA hold copies.